Skip to content

 Tip: To Sleep betterYou should sleep in complete darkness and, if possible, not sit in front of the flickering TV in a completely lit apartment in the time before.

-Have you ever asked yourself why you actually hardly see any stars at night in the big city?
-Above cities such as Cologne, Berlin, Munich or Hamburg there is a large, artificial light bell in the natural darkness.
-This light pollution ensures that only a small fraction of the 3,000 - 4,000 stars visible in complete darkness are visible.₆ This probably has no health effects, but it is also a consequence of excessive human light emissions.
+This light pollution ensures that only a small fraction of the about 3,000 - 4,000 stars in complete darkness recognizable stars, shows.7 This probably has no health effects, but it is also a consequence of excessive human light emissions.

 Solutions: What can each of us do about light pollution?